1diode/Azure-Security-Week-13-H-W/README.md

 These Beats allow us to collect the following information from each machine:

-Kibana Filebeat presents logged information about a hostnames syslog events and their processes, Sudo command use, SSH login attempts and new users & group activity.
+Kibana Filebeat presents logged information about hostname syslog events and their processes, Sudo command use, SSH login attempts and new users & group activity.

-EG. From wihin the Ansible Docker container the command `ansible -m ping all` will trigger an SSH connection to the 3x target web serwer machines listed in the hosts file
+EG. From wihin the Ansible Docker container the command `ansible -m ping all` will trigger an SSH connection to the 3x target web server machines that are listed in the hosts file
 These become 3x visible SSH events in Kibana / filebeats - one per web server

-Kibana Metricbeat presents System, Host and Container performance metrics By installing the stress utility and using the command `stress --cpu 2` a web server can be sent to high CPU.
+Kibana Metricbeat presents System, Host and Container performance metrics

+EG Installing the stress utility and using the command `stress --cpu 2` will send the server to high CPU.
 This is observable in the Kibana Metricbeat system and host dashboard as a %99 CPU utilisation event for that server

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the Ansible control node and follow the steps below:
-- Copy the ELK playtbook file to /etc/ansible/ directory
+- Using curl copy the ELK config file to /etc/ansible/ directory
 - Configure/test SSH connectivity from the Ansible docker node to each target server
 - Update the /etc/ansible/hosts file to include the SSH connection command line for each target server Differentiate between [webservers] and [elk] server by using these headings